 - 1. Go to the International SOS Website - 2.
-Enter the following University of Colorado membership number at the top in the "Members Login" field: 11BCAS000006 - 3.
 Once you log in, you will have access to country-specific reports (see the blue box on the left-hand side)

 In addition to these country reports, you can request a customized safety briefing for a specific itinerary (i.e. for an independent trip over a break or long weekend).
 This is a free service that we recommend.
 To request a report, send an email with your itinerary to securitysupport@intlsos-cr.com.
+You may use this emailto:securitysupport@intlsos-cr.com.
+You may use this emailto:securitysupport@intlsos-cr.com.
+You may use this emailto:securitysupport@intlsos-cr.com.
+You may use this emailto:securitysupport@intlsos-cr.com.
+You may use this securitysupport@intlsos-cr.com.
+You want to securitysupport@i